Post-9/11 GI Bill: The Ultimate Overview

 - The GI Bill BAH Rate is equivalent to the Basic Allowance for Housing rate that an E-5 with dependents would receive.

-- Your housing allowance rate is based on the ZIP code of the school you are attending.
+- Your housing allowance rate is based on the ZIP code of the school you are attending the majority of classes.

 - You are not eligible for a housing allowance if you are on active duty.